-Learn how how parameters are arranged in the Dynamic Application
+Learn how how parameters are arranged

 What are Sections

-Herald helps arrange these questions by assigning a [.h-code]section[.h-code] to each risk and coverage parameter.
+Herald helps arrange these questions by assigning a [.h-code-link]section[.h-code-link] to each risk and coverage parameter.
 These sections always appear in the same order when you generate an application.
 You might not encounter parameters of each section with each product you use, but we’ll use these to arrange parameters as carriers add and subtract questions over time.
 You can see the specific section assigned to a risk parameter in our Appendix.

 Full list of Sections

-Risk and Coverage Parameters may be assigned to any of the following [.h-code]sections[.h-code].
+A Parameter in an application may be assigned to any of the following [.h-code]sections[.h-code].

 First, parameters always appear in the order of the sections as listed above.
 Subsequently, within sections, parameters will always return in the same order.
 There are a few rules that guide our ordering: